 NO frozen food boxes, which are made of a hybrid of paper and plastic, and are not wanted by paper mills.

 Close the Loop

-Buying products with recycled content is the next step in creating a sustainable closed loop system.
-Look for household paper products like tissues, toilet paper, and paper towels that have recycled fiber content, otherwise they are made directly from trees!
+Buying products with recycled content is an important step in improving sustainability.
+Look for household paper products like tissues, toilet paper, and paper towels that have recycled fiber content.
+These products reduce our need to cut down trees to make new paper.
 Office paper is available with 10% to 100% post-consumer recycled content, which means it was made out of paper that was milled and manufactured, purchased, used, recycled, and then remanufactured, to be used again!